reskillamericans/MuseumExperience-Group1-NodeJS-BE/README.md

   ## Running the server

 - Don't forget to 'npm install' after cloning the project!
-- Make sure to have a .env file with the information in the *.env.example* file
+- Make sure to have a .env file with the information in the *.env.example* file.
+If at any point, your feature requires you to add a new env variable, be sure to include it in *.env.example* so that others can see and use it too

 - Command lines to start the server
   - To start server in development mode: 'npm run dev'